varocketry/guitar-mastery-hub/public/lessons/lesson_009_music_reading.md

 ---

-## 🎸 WRITING YOUR OWN TAB AND CHARTS
+## ðŸŽ¸ WRITING YOUR OWN TAB AND CHARTS

 ### Why Write Your Own?